Fright Night: Potential direct sequel

+In October 2020, Holland said that he was writing a direct-sequel to the original Fright Night, with the working title of Fright Night: Resurrection.
+He said "I'm bringing back everybody I can.
+I'm calling it Resurrection because we've got to resurrect Billy Cole and Jerry Dandridge."
+Holland went on to say "Part of the issue with the attempts at sequels and remakes is that the movie itself was kind of a singular idea, and a follow-up needed to be more than just set in the same world -- it needed to draw from the same set of inspirations and follow a similar thematic thread."

+Prequel in the works

+In June 2025, Holland announced that author Michael Harbron—best known for his Interview with the Devil series, including The Witch and Vampyre—had signed on to write the official prequel to Fright Night.
+The project is set to expand the original 1985 film's mythology with new characters, deeper narrative layers, and a darker psychological tone.
+The novel, simply titled Fright Night, is slated for release in October 2025 to coincide with the franchise's 40th anniversary.
+Harbron is also set to join the team to help expand the Fright Night Universe and shepherd in a whole new world of stories.

 In other media

 Comic books

 Between 1988 and 1993, NOW Comics published 27 Fright Night comic books.
 The original film was adapted as the first two issues of the series, Fright Night Part 2 was adapted as a stand-alone graphic novel (which was not canonical with the series), and the rest of the issues consisted of original stories following the further exploits of Peter Vincent and Charley Brewster, who teamed up to battle a vast array of vampires and monsters.
 Amy Peterson and Billy Cole only appeared in the first two issues, but Evil Ed returned to become a constant foil, and Jerry Dandrige was ultimately resurrected and had just begun to amass an army of Parisian vampire prostitutes when Now Comics filed for bankruptcy.
 Production halted in 1990 with issue #22, leaving the story incomplete.
 After corporate restructuring, four 3-D special issues were released between 1992 and 1993.
 Three of these releases were reprints of stories from the regular series while the fourth featured a previously unpublished story.

-In 2018, Tom Holland announced a new comic series called Tom Holland's Fright Night: The Peter Vincent Chronicles.
+In 2018, Tom Holland announced a new comic series called Tom Holland's Fright Night: The Peter Vincent Chronicles, though the series did not materialize beyond its initial issue.
+It was followed in 2021 by a five-issue series titled Tom Holland's Fright Night that served as a follow-up to the original movie and which was authorized by Holland as a continuation of the story.

+In 2025, a one-shot story called Tom Holland's Fright Night: Evil Ed Rising was published by American Mythology that focused on the fan-favorite character Evil Ed.